 Property taxes play a vital role in financing essential public services.
 Property tax revenues are primarily used to fund services County-wide in the General Fund and various special revenue funds that do not have the capacity to self-finance their services, in addition to retiring the County's long-term debt on capital projects for facilities and infrastructure.
 This reliable revenue source has no attached mandates as many other State and Federal revenues often do.

-The 2025 Recommended Budget includes an estimated mill levy rate of 28.659 mills.
-This forecast assumes that the property tax rate will remain unchanged at 28.659 mills in 2026 through 2029.
+The 2025 budget includes a mill levy rate of 28.701 mills.
+This forecast assumes that the property tax rate will remain unchanged at 28.701 mills in 2026 through 2029.